exercism/javascript/concepts/recursion/about.md

 Recursion is a powerful concept in programming that involves a function calling itself.
 It can be a bit tricky to grasp at first, but once you understand the fundamentals, it becomes a valuable tool in solving complex problems.
-In this tutorial, we'll explore recursion in JavaScript with easy-to-understand examples.
+We'll explore recursion in JavaScript with easy-to-understand examples.

 ## What is Recursion?